omhafez/shabaka/README.md

 * Copy the Xming shortcut
 * Open the Run window by typing Windows + R, and run the following:          ` shell:common startup                                                       `
-* Paste the Xming shortcut this location
+* Paste the Xming shortcut to this location

 ‣ Make a desktop shortcut with the following steps: